 Under this proposal, the District would provide propane clothes dryers to customers to replace their existing electric resistance dryers.
-In addition to replacing the dryers, for those customers that do not have propane, additional costs would be needed to provide propane tanks and propane piping for the new dryers.
+For those customers that currently do not use propane, additional costs would additional costs for propane tanks and propane piping for the new dryers.
 The cost effectiveness of this measure does not include the additional cost of propane for the customer.
 At \$2.50 per gallon, using propane to dry clothes cost the equivalent of \$0.10 per kWh.